 - Where maps, figures and graphs are included, they must be professionally produced, and supplied in electronic form.
 If possible, figures and graphs should be in Excel.

-- Photographs may be submitted in electronic format on CDs, usually in black-and-white.
-If possible, they should be scanned at a resolution of at least 250 dpi and saved in jpg or tif files.
+- Photographs, usually in black-and-white, may be submitted in electronic format either by email, WeTransfer or alternatively supply a link to One Drive or Dropbox from where we can download them.
+If possible, they should be scanned at a resolution of at least 250 dpi and saved as jpg or tif files.